 |eCommerce site with some custom business logic:||$20k||$15k||$12k||$10k|

 |Custom web application (no cms*):||$40k||$30k||$25k||N/A|

 |Per hour (recommended):||$2000-$80||$120-$25||$60-$20||$50-$25|

-If you’re looking to get a more accurate estimate, feel free to reach out, we have a quick way of estimating projects that turns out to be really accurate, but estimates become much easier and more accurate after the plan and designs are fully flushed out.
+If you’re looking to get a more accurate estimate, feel free to reach out, we have a quick way of estimating projects that turns out to be quite accurate.

 So, who should you choose?
 I can’t answer that for you, but I can share some thoughts that may help you decide.